tade8/poll-system/README.md

-A voying system that allows users to cast votes and displays current poll results.
+A voting system that allows users to cast votes and displays current poll results.